-Please note that items 7, 8 and 9 are in response to feedback received from residents during a recent hearing by the Subdivision and Development Appeal Board regarding a Tourist Home application.
+Please note that items 7, 8 and 9 are in response to feedback received from residents during recent hearings by the Subdivision and Development Appeal Board regarding Tourist Homes.
 These changes do not introduce (significant) new concepts to the standards for Tourist Homes and Short-Term rentals, and are intended to provide clarification of matters that appeared to not be commonly understood.
 This addresses: